Chemical118/ProRF.jl/docs/src/index.md

 # ProRF.jl Documentation
 ## Overview
-`ProRF` provides a full process for applying the random forest model of protein sequences.
+`ProRF` provides a full process for applying the random forest model of protein sequences using `DecisionTree`.
 Also, we support parallel computing, please turn on the julia with multiple threads.

 ## Install
 !!! warning
-    `ProRF` uses Python module `Bokeh`, `Matplotlib` by `PyCall` to provide UI.
+    `ProRF` uses Python module `Bokeh`, `Matplotlib` to provide UI.
 Please install these module or execute below code before add `ProRF`.

     ```
     pip install matplotlib
     pip install bokeh
     ```

-    For more information, see [PyCall documentaion](https://github.com/JuliaPy/PyCall.jl).
+    For more information, see `PyCall` [documentaion](https://github.com/JuliaPy/PyCall.jl).

 ```julia
 using Pkg